racheliurui/markdown/Trending/AWS/018_SimpleQueueService.md

 https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html

-Dead letter queue limitations (origional queue type impact dead letter queue type; region & account limitation) https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html
+Dead letter queue limitations (origional queue type impact dead letter queue type; region & account limitation) FIFO queue's dead letter queue will also be FIFO
+Dead letter queue sits in same region with original queue Dead letter queue must being created by same account of the original queue https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html

-Cloudwatch integration with SQS (how often metrics are pushed; how to tell if a queue is active; no charge; support all queue types) https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-monitoring-using-cloudwatch.html
+Cloudwatch integration with SQS (how often metrics are pushed; how to tell if a queue is active; no charge; support all queue types)
+Every 5 min
+https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-monitoring-using-cloudwatch.html

 Integration with CloudTrail (what will be loged)